mihaicostin/hibernate-l2-memcached/README.md

 If memcached authentication is required, it can be specified using "hibernate.memcached.username" and "hibernate.memcached.password"

 #Maven
-In order to use this library as a maven dependency, just add the following dependency to your pom.
+In order to use this library as a maven dependency, just add the following dependency to your pom (with the desired version)

 ```xml
         <dependency>